ixTAX/Robotic-environment-/README.md

   - Check sensor status (shelf detection, item presence, basket availability).

 ### 2- Item Detection
-  - Scan the shelfs that will be to the left side of the arm using RFID
+  - Scan the shelves that will be to the left side of the arm using RFID
-  - Identify which item to pick from the shelfs
+  - Identify which item to pick from the shelves

 ### 3- Arm Movement
   - Slide the entire SCARA arm platform forward or backward along the rail to align with the correct shelf column.